hukushirom/luastick/manual.md

 2. Open the solution 'BuildAll.sln'.
 3. Build.

 Lua 5.4.0 is not released yet.
-After released, you can become to build examples for lua 5.4, take the following steps.
+After released, you will become to be able to build examples for lua 5.4, take the following steps.

 1. Open the solution 'Build_5_4.sln'.
 2. Build.